dgolovin-dev/eventemitter3-typedevent/README.md

 It means, you can easily refactor your project and start using TypedEvent.
 Typed event won't break the code which is still using emitter directly.

-## 2. Error in any listeners interupts execution flow of the code that called the emit.
+## 2. Error in any listener interupts the execution flow of the code that called the emit.

 For example, this code:
 ```javascript